CSCfi/csc-user-guide/docs/cloud/dbaas/resize-volume.md

 ### From web interface

-In the column on the left hand side you can go to `Database` -> `Instances` and press the arrow icon next to `Create Backup` -button that can be found on the right hand side of the select instance, and select `Resize Volume` from the drop-down list.
+In the column on the left hand side you can go to `Database` -> `Instances` and locate the instance you want to resize the volume of.

+On the right hand side of the select row, next to `Create Backup` -button, press the `arrow icon` to open up a drop-down list, and select `Resize Volume`.

 From there you can specify the new volume size for the database instance.
 Note that the new value must be greater than the existing volume size.